 Why careful valuation matters in this situation

-In tax and inheritance settings, valuation purpose is central.
-The key issue is not only the output, but whether the derivation is transparent and fit for purpose.
+In tax and inheritance contexts, valuation purpose is particularly important.
+What matters is not only the result, but how appropriately and transparently it was derived.

 What typically matters most

-- Traceable documentation for third parties is essential.
+- Traceability for third parties is especially important.

 How the work is usually structured

-- Documentation of central assumptions and impact factors
+- Documentation of key assumptions and influence factors

 - Plausibilized result presentation in the proper context